Russia, U.S. divided on Syria after talks

 Turkey, Kuwait, Qatar, U.N.
 Secretary-General Ban Ki-moon and Arab League chief Nabil Elaraby will also take part.

-Annan will seek backing for a proposal that does not explicitly stipulate that President Bashar al-Assad must step down, but does call for a unity government that would exclude figures who jeopardise stability.
+Annan will seek backing for a proposal that does not explicitly stipulate that President Bashar al-Assad must step down, but does call for a unity government that would exclude figures who jeopardize stability.

 Diplomats said Russia proposed changes on Thursday to Annan's plan for a national unity government, despite initially supporting it, but the United States, Britain and France rejected the amendments.